SMILEConsortium/smileplug-bsp/README.md

 * PDF Document: https://www.dropbox.com/s/6cj36bomfmzvyal/SMILEPlugCleanAndConfigGuide.pdf

+WiFi Conifguration Notes

+The Wireless Module, AP-8764 has it's source code for the driver released under GPLv2 license (see above).
+The localation of the configuration tools man pages or detailed docs specific to the AP-8764 are proprietary and only available through the tools vendors.
+Because the tools are GPLv2, the sources for the tools should be published somewhere.

+Here are some basic notes in GIST form to cover WPA2 configuration: https://gist.github.com/truedat101/6646367

 General Arch Linux Arm details on SMILE Plug release (NOTE, this is not current, as the Arch Linux ARM team has not yet officially posted a support link for this device yet):